privet-kitty/obsidian-blogger/README.md

 ## Installation

-This plugin has not yet been released to the Community plugins.
-To experiment with this plugin, you must manually clone and build it.
-The process is as follows:
+This plugin has already been released to the Community plugins.
+You can install it from the Obsidian settings.
+If you want to use development versions, you can install it manually by following the instructions below.

 1. Clone this repository to your local machine and execute the build process.
    ```bash